+44 (0)1865 572783

 Assigning Functional Mechanisms to a New Coronary Artery Susceptibility Gene

-Field Marshal Earl Alexander Professor of Cardiovascular Medicine
+Field Marshal Earl Alexander Professor of Cardiovascular Medicine and Head of Department

 - Associate Head of Medical Sciences Division (Clinical Research)

 Nitric oxide and redox signalling in cardiovascular disease

 We aim to understand how early changes in the endothelium and vascular wall are related to the initiation and development of vascular diseases, with a particular focus on nitric oxide signalling.